Our Weekly Vaccine Research Updates can now be found on our Blog page.

 These direct deals made by high-income (and some middle-income) countries result in a smaller piece of the pie available for equitable global allocation.
 This pattern results in a majority of vaccines going to high-income countries and fewer doses available for low- and middle-income countries and for equity-focused partnerships like COVAX.

 Many high-income countries have hedged their bets by advance purchasing enough doses to vaccinate their population several times over.
 Since none of these candidates are approved, some of the purchased vaccine candidates may prove to be unsuccessful.
-Countries that can afford to are purchasing a portfolio of vaccines, in hopes that one or more will get through the regulatory process.

 While this makes sense from the perspective of an individual country, it leads to deep inequities in terms of global allocation.
 While some middle- and lower-middle income countries are represented here with direct deals, none of them have enough to vaccinate their entire populations.
 At the same time, Canada has purchased enough to vaccinate its population five times over.
 (Again, it is important to remember that not all of these vaccines will necessarily receive approval and move to market.)